-Online you can find both the low and high retail values for any vehicle by using the NADA Vehicle Pricing Guide.
-But this doesn’t give you the full picture, as you still don’t know what the wholesale value is.
+Online you can find both the low and high retail values for any RV by using the NADA RV Prices Guide.
+But this doesn’t give you the full picture — because you still don’t know what the wholesale value is.

 A dealer operates from the wholesale figure, which is measurably less than the retail value.

-You could also purchase the latest Kelly Blue Book directly from the company and have access to whatever pricing information you may need.
+- You could also purchase the latest Kelly Blue Book and have access to whatever pricing information you may need.